 3 Meanwhile, get your filling prepared.
 Whisk the eggs with the cream and season nicely with salt and pepper.

 4 Roll the pastry on a properly-floured floor right into a circle wider than your tart tin, to about 5mm thick.
-Then, using your rolling pin, fold the pastry over the rolling pin and raise it into the tart tin.
+Then, using your rolling pin, fold the pastry over the rolling pin and roll it into the tart tin.

 5 Gently press the pastry into the rims of the tart tin.
 Trim the rims.
-Line with parchment paper and baking beans or rice and blind bake in the oven at one hundred ninety ranges Celsius, or equivalent, for 15 minutes.
+Line with parchment paper and baking beans or rice and blind bake in the oven at one hundred ninety degrees Celsius, or equivalent, for 15 minutes.

 8 Carefully pour in the filling, then slide the quiche into the oven and bake until golden brown on top and just set.